 Assessment and Diagnosis, Report Writing, Research and Analysis

-Report writing for courts or other intuitions if needed.
+Report writing for courts or other intuitions is available if needed.